-The Silver Tower is really a stone's throw from the bustling city center.
+The Silver Tower will really be at a stone's throw from the bustling city center.

 On the other side, the Northern District: This is the most dynamic and modern office space of Brussels, where the towers stylize urban landscape and where you find both large administrations and public and private companies such as Belgacom, Flemish Community, the Federal Government, Dexia, ...

 Less than 200 meters separate the Silver Tower from the NCC, the Northern Communication Center , the largest public transport hub in Belgium.